 Europen Christmas markets are straight-up magical, but if it’s your first time you may be wondering how they work.
 My hope is that after you read this post full of Christmas market tips you’ll be prepared to have the best first visit ever.

-While going to one is pretty straightforward (you can literally just show up*), there are several things I wish I knew before experiencing my first market season.
+While going to a Christmas market is pretty straightforward (you can literally just show up*), there are several things I wish I had known before experiencing my first market season.

-*A few of the smaller Christmas markets do require a ticket, so just take a peek at their official website before you plan on visiting.
+*A few of the smaller Christmas markets, like this one at a romantic German castle, do require a ticket, so just take a peek at their official website before you plan on visiting.

 But First, A Quick Look at Christmas Markets